Redefining General Solicitation for Securities Offerings in the Internet and Social Media Age: SEC Guidance

 - What does it mean for issuers?

-- Intrastate offering exemptions
+- Intrastate offering exemptions and integration of concurrent offerings

 - Rule 147: Refreshed with amendments